The Ultimate Guide on How to Open a Gym or Studio

 The licenses and permits you’ll need from State and local authorities will depend on the specifics of your business and its location.

-To avoid expensive penalties, check in with State and local government agencies to find out what licenses and permits are needed to operate a health club.
+To avoid expensive penalties, check in with State and local government agencies to find out what licenses and permits are needed to operate your gym or studio.

 CHAPTER 3: FINANCIAL